 (This policy supersedes prior University Policies on Sexual Harassment).

-Lorraine Goffe-Rush (compaints by faculty, staff and others)
+Jessica W. Kennedy (complaints by students, faculty, staff and others)

 Apryle Cotton (complaints by faculty, staff and others)